-That isn’t the main headline though.
-The maestro has managed to dodge the possibility of a night behind bars, thanks to the rule in Spain that states that allows tax prison sentences for less than two years to be served with probation, without imprisonment.
-Messi does make big monies now and doesn’t need to worry about a measly fine of a few millions.
-Of course, he doesn’t make as much as Cristiano Ronaldo, but sure packs a punch when to ‘scoring big’.
+That isn’t the main headline, though.
+The maestro has managed to dodge the possibility of a night behind bars, thanks to Spain’s rule that states that allow tax prison sentences for less than two years to be served with probation, without imprisonment.
+Messi does make big monies now and doesn’t need to worry about a measly fine of a few million.
+Of course, he doesn’t make as much as Cristiano Ronaldo, but sure packs a punch when to ‘scoring big.’

 [ Via : Foxsports ]